Witzko/GameOfLife/Readme.md

 **output:** Generation object
 **algorithm:** Basics are similar to sequential version except that each processor calculate the next generation of its own sub-grid together with the ghost layer gathered from the adjacent sub-grids.
 More in depth details in chapter 3.

+**calculateNextGenWCollComm()**
+input and output the same as above
+**algorithm**:

-Other than that we have some helper functions like **areGenerationsEqual()**, **countAliveAndDeadCells**, **getSubMatrix** (...) which are all used either for debug purposes or inside one of the functions from above.
+Other than that we have some helper functions like **areGenerationsEqual()**, **countAliveAndDeadCells()**, **printGrid()** (...) which are all used either for debug purposes or inside one of the functions from above.

 ### 2.3 Optimizations, Asymptotic complexity

-There are two main optimization areas:
+Arguably the two most relevant optimization areas are:
     - performance (speed)
     - memory efficiency

 **Performance**:

-The performance of the program can be influenced by the choice of data-structures and algorithms. std::vector is a highly efficient, very robust and tested data-structure from the std::library.
+The performance of the program can be influenced, to a great deal, by the choice of data-structures and algorithms. std::vector is a highly efficient, very robust and tested data-structure from the std::library.
 We use modern c++ move-semantics and pass-by-reference wherever applicable, to avoid unnecessary, expensive copies of big data.

-Compiler flags are also important.
-E.g. -O3 -march=native
+With regards to the algorithm, it is quite likely that there is room for improvement, especially within the for loops.
+We do not claim to have found the "fastest" solution to the problem.

+Of course, compiler flags are also important for proper optimization.
+E.g. -O3 -march=native.
+There is bunch of other things we can try, e.g. using different compilers, optimize linking etc.

 **Memory Efficiency**:

 We decided to use a short C data-type *char*.
 This is space-efficient, but a single bit in a machine word would suffice since we only need true/false (dead/alive).
-This overhead could have been reduced, but needs more time and careful planning.
+This overhead could have been reduced, but needs more implementation time and careful planning.
+With memory being a valueable good in HPC, we would argue that the most efficient way of implementing the task is to use a single bit of a machine word.

+How many generations are in memory simultaneously?
-We at most keep two generations, i.e. two NxN sized vectors in the sequential version and one NxN together with one (N+ghost_layer)x(N+ghost_layer) in the parallel algorithm version, in memory.
+We at most keep two generations, i.e. two MxN sized vectors in the sequential version and one NxN together with one (N+ghost_layer)x(N+ghost_layer) in the parallel algorithm version, in memory.

 **Asymptotic Complexity, runtime**

 We iterate over two for loops (in the sequential variant) which would be a time complexity of O(n^2).
-However, we also need to check for each Cell the 8 neighbours.
+However, we also need to check for each Cell the 8 neighbours, which adds a constant factor of 8 to the  time complexity.
 ***!!!!!!!TODO: Need to figure out the complexity on the parallel.!!!!!!!***
-In regards to the runtime: The runtime depends primarily depends on the size of the matrix.
+In regards to the runtime: The runtime primarily depends on the size of the matrix.

 ### 2.4 Exercise 1